-Obama enlists Republican Kasich to strategize on TPP passage
+Obama enlists Republican Kasich to push for TPP trade deal

 Obama has said he hopes opposition cools after the election.
 The White House has pointed to opinion polls showing most Americans support trade as a sign that the TPP could still squeak through Congress.

-"If you're frustrated about rules of trade that disadvantage America, if you're frustrated about jobs being shipped overseas ... then you want to get this thing passed, you want to get this thing done," Obama told reporters.
+"If you're frustrated about rules of trade that disadvantage America, if you're frustrated about jobs being shipped overseas ... then you want to get this thing passed," Obama told reporters.

-On his final trip to Asia earlier this month, Obama spent time reassuring nervous partners that the United States would finalize the deal.
+On his final trip to Asia as president earlier this month, Obama spent time reassuring nervous partners that the United States would finalize the TPP.
 But on Friday, Vietnam's parliament indicated it would not ratify the deal quickly.

+White House spokesman Josh Earnest said Vietnam's decision was not a setback.
+"I think the real stumbling block, the real impediment, the obstacle here is (the U.S.) Congress," Earnest said, noting there was "every indication" that Vietnam would proceed as long as Congress approved the TPP.

-(Reporting by Roberta Rampton; Editing by Lisa Von Ahn and Jonathan Oatis)
+(Reporting by Roberta Rampton; Additional reporting by Ayesha Rascoe; Editing by Jonathan Oatis and Leslie Adler)